catalingheorghe/learning-activities/embedded_linux/toolchain/notes_toolchain_general.md

 Gcc and binutils are built with the same location for `--with-sysroot`.
 And there we also install the kernel headers and the C library.
 If the toolchain has been moved, gcc will still find it, if it is a subdirectory of the `--prefix`.

-Can be printed with `--print-sysroot` and can be overridden at runtime with `--sysroot` (this is leveraged by, for example, buildroot to build their own sysroot when building for an embedded linux target).
+Can be printed with `--print-sysroot` and can be overridden at runtime with `--sysroot` (this is leveraged by, for example, by buildroot to build their own sysroot when building for an embedded linux target).

 Multilib toolchains